 Pale Moon Portable:

 - Integration of the Status Bar functionality.
-You can now access the
+You can now

 status bar configuration directly from the Tools or Options menu, and

 it is no longer a separate add-on[note]